CR-LSO: Convex Neural Architecture Optimization in the Latent Space of Graph Variational Autoencoder with Input Convex Neural Networks: Experiments

 \subsection{Architecture search in NAS-Bench-301}

 In this section, we further verify the transfer ability of CR-LSO in a much larger NAS benchmark, i.e., the NAS-bench-301 \cite{siems2020bench}, which is a surrogate benchmark based on the search space of DARTS \cite{liu2018darts} and contains about $10^{18}$ architectures.
+Similar to experiments on the NAS-Bench-201, we denote the node attributes of a graph as the node orders of the corresponding architecture and the edge attributes as the operator types.
+Since the normal cell and reduction cell are the same in meta-topology, we train a cell-based G-VAE to capture the continuous representation of a cell and concatenate the representations of the normal cell and the reduction cell together as the whole representation of the architecture.